The Latrobe Valley Economic Development Program

-However, the Latrobe Valley faces some significant challenges with high unemployment rates and some areas of disadvantage.
-The closure of the Hazelwood mine and power plant will also have an adverse impact on the local economy.
+The Latrobe Valley is a region with many strengths and advantages such as highly skilled workers, abundant natural resources, excellent education and training facilities and well-developed infrastructure.
+However, significant challenges such as high unemployment rates, some areas of disadvantage and the closure of the Hazelwood mine and power plant have had an adverse impact on the local economy.

-The department will deliver these programs and services, working closely with the community, businesses, the Latrobe Valley Authority, unions and local and Commonwealth governments to drive outcomes that benefit locals and align with their vision of their region's future.
+Working closely with the community, businesses, the Latrobe Valley Authority, unions and local and Commonwealth governments, the department will deliver the $40 million Latrobe Valley Economic Development Program aimed at driving outcomes that benefit locals and align with their vision of the region's future by:

-Small Businesses Victoria will be offering a range of services to help affected businesses move forward, including business mentoring.
+- offering a range of services to help affected businesses move forward – including business mentoring – through Business Victoria

-The department will deliver more trade and investment specialists dedicated to realising investment opportunities for the Valley.
+- delivering more trade and investment specialists dedicated to realising investment opportunities for Latrobe Valley.

 The department will also play a key role in delivering new transport infrastructure and ensuring that the Hazelwood mine is rehabilitated in accordance with the law and community expectations.

 Want to know more?

 Visit the Regional Development Victoria website to find out more.